chikara-chan/react-isomorphic-boilerplate/README.md

 ####[FOUC](https://www.google.com.hk/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&ved=0ahUKEwimhPqTrofRAhXHkJQKHTEYCfMQFggjMAE&url=https%3a%2f%2fen%2ewikipedia%2eorg%2fwiki%2fFlash_of_unstyled_content&usg=AFQjCNGjAnNtZtjPb5oLsT9Wlf9az7hXTw)

 It happens when run in developemnt mode.
-This is caused by deprecated using [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin/issues/30) for getting a seamless hmr development experience.
+This is caused by deprecated using [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin/issues/30) in development for getting a seamless hmr experience.
 If you are not an OCD, go ahead, ignore it.

 ## Author